touchlab/Stately/README.md

 ### isNativeFrozen()

 Will return true on non-native platforms.
-On native, will return if frozen.
-This makes sense in most logical contexts.
+On native, will return true if frozen.
+Usually you're trying to figure out if an instance can be shared among threads.
+Because the rules are different, the answer is always "true" on JVM and JS.
+This method makes that logic simpler.

 ### isNative (val)